krasheninnikov/internalization/README.md

-# Meta- (out-of-context) Learning in Language Models
+# Meta- (out-of-context) Learning in Neural Networks

-This repository contains the source code for the paper *Meta- (out-of-context) Learning in Language Models*.
+This repository contains the source code for the paper *Meta- (out-of-context) Learning in Neural Networks*.
 The codebase is constructed around the Hugging Face Transformers' Trainer and includes implementations of the language model experiments described in the paper.

 <!-- ## Quickstart  -->